- Example: Permissions Helper

-- Writing a Helper with RSF
+- Writing Helpers in RSF

-This is a small guide to using existing Sakai Helpers in your RSF tools.
+This is a small guide to using Sakai Helpers in your RSF tools.
 Helpers are things like the page most tools use for adding attachments to their items.
 The Strategy section covers the basic methodology and contains a concise list of steps to use a Helper from your code.
 There are two examples so far, the Permissions and Attachments Helpers.